bwasmith/recipes/classic_hummus.md

 - Carrot, 2 chopped in half
 - Garlic 5 Cloves
 - Baking Soda, 1 tbs
+- Salt, 1 tbs

 Let the Chickpeas soak overnight.
 One tbs ```Baking Soda```, one tbs ```salt```

 Next day, prep ```onion```, ```garlic```(all but one clove), and ```carrot```
 Drain/Wash chickpeas.
+Remove any malformed chickpeas
 Add chickpeas to stock pot, cover with ~4 inches water.
 Add ```onion```, ```garlic```, ```carrot```
-Bring to a simmer, simmer about 3-5 hours until soft
+Bring to a simmer.
+Simmer about 90 minutes, until soft.
+This depends on how long chickpeas were soaked.
+Should be able to mash somewhat easily between two fingers.
 If using blender, softer is better

+Allow to cool in the broth.
+At least cool enough to handle comfortably.

 ## Hummus Prep
 - Previous stockpot